Giglium/Ansible-Playground/README.md

 With this role, Ansible is going to check if the total size of the given partition has enough space to install Docker lately.
 For doing this it loops inside the `ansible_mounts` variable searching for the given partition and checking is size, storing the results of this operation on the variable `disk_free`.

-If the check fails firstly it will install lvm2 (if it isn't already installed)  to be sure of having all the tools for the resizing.
+heck the connection with the docker API If the check fails firstly it will install lvm2 (if it isn't already installed)  to be sure of having all the tools for the resizing.

 Secondly, it calls [fsadm](https://www.systutorials.com/docs/linux/man/8-fsadm/) to resize the file system for us.